badbug0101/docs/tcpdump-primer.md

   (008) ret      #65535
   (009) ret      #0
   </pre>
-  Each line is a BPF instruction set that can be executed within the BPF virtual machine.
+  Each line is a BPF instruction set that can be executed within a BPF virtual machine.

 * To trace all udp packets in a destination port range 50000-65535 (inclusive)